Documentation > Basic Tutorials > SIIT

 user@T:~# /sbin/ip link set eth1 up

-Because we haven’t turned T into a translator yet, nodes A through E still cannot interact with V through Z, but you might want to make sure T can ping everyone before continuing.
+Because we haven’t turned T into a translator yet, nodes A through E still cannot interact with V through Z, but please make sure T can ping everyone before continuing.

 Jool